mysqljs/mysql/Readme.md

     cd ~/.node_libraries
     git clone git://github.com/felixge/node-mysql.git mysql

+## Compatibility

+This module should run in any node version >= v0.1.102 (July 26, 2010).
+However, using a current version of node is encouraged.

 ## Design Goals

 * TDD: All code is written using test driven development, code coverage should approach 100%